omraj0/omraj0/README.md

 - 🔭 I’m currently working on **Backend Development at Analytics Vidhya**, focusing on building scalable and efficient systems using Django.

-- 👨‍💻 All of my projects are available at [My Portfolio](https://omraj0.github.io/myPortfolio/)

 - 💬 Ask me about **Backend development with Django, creating RESTful APIs, building dynamic full-stack web apps using React.js**, and **machine learning projects like Food Vision System**.

 - 📫 How to reach me **✉️ Email: omraj010@gmail.com**